Bucky Barnes: Winter Soldier

 Department X scientists give Bucky Barnes a bionic arm to replace the one he lost.
 After undergoing hypnotic training, he is used as a secret assassin called the "Winter Soldier."
-In-between his various covert wetwork missions, he is kept in cryogenic stasis, placing him in suspended animation for months and sometimes years at a time.
+In-between his various covert wetwork missions, he is kept in suspended animation for months and sometimes years at a time.
 As technology improves, the Winter Soldier's bionic arm is regularly updated.
+The Winter Soldier is later placed in the care of Karpov's protégé, Russian general Aleksander Lukin.
+At this point, he has aged little more than ten years since 1945 due to his repeated cryogenic stasis.